gridge/pdg-litscan-chrome/README.md

  <meta name="citation_volume" content="2014"/>
  <meta name="citation_issue" content="3"/>
  [but number of paper from DOI]
+ For EPJ different treatment and have to query element with id="volume-range", the year from metadata
 Author:
  <meta name="citation_author" content="Thomas W. Grimm"/>
  [Use first one, OK for collaborations]